Gurpreet12Kaur/Pandas_Challenge/README.md

   Scores by School Type

-I also got help from the BSC, whoever helped me did a really good job. after I received there help I did always go back over the code to make sure i understand it.
+I also got help from the BSC, whoever helped me did a really good job.
+After I received their help I did always go back over the code to make sure I understand it.

 REPORT